What Color is Concrete and How to Alter It

 Are there any specific tools needed for applying color to concrete?

-Yes, if you use tools like a concrete mixer, trowel, and sprayer, you can effectively apply color to your concrete projects.
+Using tools like a concrete mixer, trowel, and sprayer will help you apply color effectively to your concrete projects.